RichardFFrank/Excel-to-PPT/README.md

 Once complete, the executable will be located in the /dist/ folder in the current repository.

 ## Usage
+To start, the required Excel and PowerPoint templates are located in the ./Assets directory.
+If you're copying and pasting slides to the template, make sure that the master slides are deleted and that the master slide in the template is empty.

 1. The ideal way to use this tool would be to define the slide templates first.

 ![Screenshot of the base template without annotations](./Assets/ScreenshotOfShapeTemplate.png)